d-netto/MiniJava-Compiler/README.md

 Files in `/test/test_files` were taken from https://www.cambridge.org/resources/052182060X/.

-## Example of AT&T x86 Assembly Code Generation
+## Usage

+`Ant 1.10.4+` and `GCC 9.3.0+` are required for usage.
+To build the project, `ant build` must be executed in the repo's root.
+To compile and run a `MiniJava` file, `./minijava.sh <path_to_file>` must be executed also in the repo's root.

-The following recursive implementation of factorial
+As an example, consider the following implementation of factorial from `factorial.mjava`

 ```java
 class Factorial {